 What exactly does a SEAC member do?
 Learn how to be an effective member of your SEAC.

 Setting agendas, making motions and minority reports are just some of the tasks devoted to a SEAC member.
-Discover how your voice will contribute in a successful SEAC meeting.
+Discover how your voice will contribute to a successful SEAC meeting.